vijayakuruba/IFT6010_Applying_Answer-Clue-Style_Approach_to_VQG/AOA_Image_Caption/README.md

 # IMAGE CAPTIONING
-Image captions have been obatained from the paper https://arxiv.org/abs/1908.06954 and the pretrained model is used form the repository https://github.com/husthuaan/AoANet
+Image captions are based on the paper https://arxiv.org/abs/1908.06954 and the pretrained model is used form the repository https://github.com/husthuaan/AoANet